Neur0plasticity/funC/README.md

 # funC

 What function should be, total rewrite.
 Automated function writing.
+Promotes reusable code.

-Configurable javascript programming.
+Designed language agnostic.
+Transpilers need to be programmed.